grantinator/141_final_proj/README.md

 2 strongsest predictors may be collinear. start doing efficient

 ### Outcome Variables we are considering
-1. GPA - clustered categorical is hard to model
+1. GPA - Possible ordinal regression
 2. Leaving - Y/N so we can run a logitisic for this